Quackery or the Cutting-Edge?

 Innovation or Fraud?

-Health alternatives may be unfamiliar and initially sound farfetched, but they all have one common characteristic: they work.
+Health alternatives may be unfamiliar and initially sound farfetched, but they all have one common characteristic: they usually work.

 Unorthodox medicine, unpopular research,